-Technical Description: Redox depletions with a value of 5 or more and chroma of 2 or less in a layer that is at least 4 in. thick, is entirely within the upper 12 in. of the mineral soil (see figure below), and has a:
+Technical Description: Redox depletions with a value of 5 or more and chroma of 2 or less in a layer that is at least 4 in. thick starting at a depth $\leq 8$ inches from the mineral soil surface, and has:

-- matrix value of 3 or less and chroma of 1 or less and 10 percent or more redox depletions, or - matrix value of 3 or less and chroma of 2 or less and 20 percent or more redox depletions.
+- $\bullet$ matrix value of 3 or less and chroma of 1 or less and 10 percent or more redox depletions, or - matrix value of 3 or less and chroma of 2 or less and 20 percent or more redox depletions.

-User Notes: Care should be taken not to mistake the mixing of eluvial (leached) layers that have high value and low chroma (E horizon) or Illuvial layers that have accumulated carbonates (calcic horizon) into the surface layer as depletions.
-Mixing of layers can be caused by burrowing animals or cultivation.
-Pieces of deeper layers that become incorporated into the surface layer are not redox depletions.
-Knowledge of local conditions is required in areas where light-colored eluvial layers and/or layers high in carbonates may be present.
-In soils that are wet because of subsurface saturation, the layer immediately below the dark surface is likely to have a depleted or gleyed matrix.
-Redox depletions are usually associated with microsites that have redox concentrations occurring as pore linings or masses within the depletion(s) or surrounding the depletion(s).
+User Notes: Care should be taken not to mistake mixing of an E or calcic horizon into the surface layer for depletions.
+The "pieces" of E and calcic horizons are not redox depletions.
+Knowledge of local conditions is required in areas where E and/or calcic horizons may be present.
+In soils that are wet because of subsurface saturation, the layer directly below the dark surface layer should have a depleted or gleyed matrix.
+Redox depletions should have associated redox concentrations (fig. 32) that occur as Fe pore linings or masses within the depletion(s) or surrounding the depletion(s).